 Ainmean-Àite na h-Alba / Gaelic Place-Names of Scotland An ever-expanding resource, this is the authoritative current research on Gaelic-related placenames, their origins and meanings (where known!).

-Scottish Natural Heritage have a dictionary of Gaelic nature words though proceed with caution – it’s really interesting but clunky to use and has big gaps in it.
-SNH do have some great free downloadable resources in Gaelic listed here.
+Scottish Natural Heritage have a dictionary of Gaelic nature words which is really valuable – it’s not exhaustive though it is fascinating.
+There are some audio clips for pronunciation too.
+SNH also have some great free downloadable resources in Gaelic listed here.

 Tobar an Dualchais (Kist o’ Riches) is the place for oral recordings of tales, songs, recollections and poetry in both Gaelic and Scots.
 Prepare to lose a few days rummaging around the site – it is wonderful.
 Lots of dialects and accents represented, with recordings dating from the 1930s onwards.

 Pròiseact na h-Àirigh (the Shieling Project) in Glenstrathfarrar is a social enterprise offering a glimpse of traditional Highland life for all ages with a strong focus on being outdoors, in the landscape and getting your hands dirty.

 The Highland Folk Museum in Newtonmore is an open-air museum with vernacular architecture covering many centuries of Highland Life.
 Also home to remarkable photographic archives and is just generally a fantastic place to visit.

 Air an Lot offers visitors of all ages and abilities the chance to experience life on a working croft in Ness, Lewis.
 Sweeny’s blog is a good, honest look at a crofters life.